-Residents and visitors often take the strategy and care of planning community's trees and forests for granted.
+Residents and visitors often take for granted the strategy and care of planning community's trees and forests.
 Urban forestry can significantly contribute to the long-term sustainability of Vermont communities and their smart growth plans, particularly when considering trees and forests as green infrastructure.
 Green infrastructure planning accepts continuing development and strives to integrate greenspace in the planning process to make smarter, well-informed land use decisions.
 The following resources highlight the community planning process pertaining to urban forests.

-Planning the Urban Forest This report is about the intersection of urban and community forestry with the process of community planning.
+Planning the Urban Forest is a report about the intersection of urban and community forestry with the process of community planning.
 It describes where and how planning can advance the goals and benefits of urban forestry.

 Community Strategies for Vermont’s Forests and Wildlife: A Guide for Local Action There are many different ways that communities can help sustain forests and wildlife at the local and regional levels.
 This guide provides town officials and interested citizens with the tools – both regulatory and non-regulatory – to do just that.